zowe/community/Project Management/Meeting Minutes and Agenda/20200312/Meeting Minutes.md

      - Added a refresh and search bar to the toolbar menu
     - API Mediation Layer & Security (Petr G/Michal S/Petr P)
     - Foundation (CI/CD) (Mark/Jack/Nick)
+      - Work on the changes of using Ansible to install Zowe.
+      - Test installation on ACF2 server and work out the issues.
     - Documentation (Brandon/Ashley/Jim/Jason)

 6. Legal Requirements